mgattozzi/mgattozzi/posts/rust-wasm.md

 2. Continued work on ergonomics such as NLL and others
 3. Continued work on RLS and integrating it into other IDEs/Text Editors easily
 4. Generate more documentation for beginners/improve current documentation
-5. Work on Webpack integration
+5. Work on webpack integration
-6. Work on npm integration
+6. Work on NPM integration

 I think this is a good goal; one that's ambitious, but would have a huge impact, that also builds on existing work, rather than throwing everything we have been